-Since its initial reported case in 1984, HIV has also become a major public health concern in Ethiopia, compelling the country’s government to declare a public health emergency in 2002.
-With an estimated adult prevalence rate of 1.4 percent in 2011 Ethiopia has a low-level, generalized epidemic.
-According to its Country Progress Report on HIV/AIDS Response, 2012, the populations most at-risk of becoming infected with HIV include couples in which only one partner already has the virus, sex workers, men in uniformed services, long-distance truck drivers, mobile workers, and cross-border populations.
+Since the initial reported case in 1984, HIV has become a major public health concern in Ethiopia, compelling the government to declare a public health emergency in 2002.
+With an estimated adult prevalence rate of 1.3 percent in 2012, Ethiopia has a low-level, generalized epidemic.
+According to its Country Progress Report on HIV/AIDS Response, 2012, the populations most at-risk of becoming infected with HIV include couples in which only one partner already has the virus, sex workers, men in uniformed services, long-distance truck drivers, mobile workers, and cross-border populations

 MEASURE Evaluation in Ethiopia